-J. Reporting of Contaminated Soils
+VI.J.
+Reporting of Contaminated Soils

-1.The discharger shall have soils sampled and tested to ensure proper handling and public safety measures are implemented when soil contamination is found or suspected, and a responsible party is not identified, or the responsible party fails to promptly take the appropriate action.
-The discharger shall notify the appropriate local, State (including the Regional Water Board), and federal agency(ies) when contaminated soil is found at a site.
+The discharger shall have soils sampled and tested to ensure proper handling and public safety measures are implemented when soil contamination is found or suspected, and a responsible party is not identified, or the responsible party fails to promptly take the appropriate action.
+The discharger shall notify the appropriate local, state (including the Regional Water Board), and federal agency(ies) when contaminated soil is found at a site.

-K. Bypass
+VI.K.
+Bypass